Become a SAR Volunteer

 Volunteer Expectations

 We urge you to carefully consider the time and fitness commitments SAR requires before submitting your application.
-Search & Rescue is a highly demanding volunteer experience, both in terms of training and missions.
+Search and rescue is a highly demanding volunteer experience, both in terms of training and missions.
 Our members are required to log a minimum of 100 hours annually.

 The average member puts in over 200 hours per year and many members exceed 400 hours annually.
 Volunteer members are required to participate in a minimum of six missions each year.